 As a designated player, McKee holds a .271 average with two home runs, 19 in her career.
-Her biggest blast came in game one against John Carroll, to give Heidelberg a 2-1 win.
-This is third straight all-conference selection.
+Her biggest blast came in game one against John Carroll to give Heidelberg a 2-1 win.
+This is the junior's third straight all-conference selection.

 Moore had an impressive freshman campaign both at the plate and in the circle for the Berg.
 With a 2.92 ERA, Moore struck out 111 hitters in 122.1 innings of work, compiling a 12-6 record with two saves.
 In 87 at bats, Moore hit .310 with five doubles, three home runs, and 13 runs driven in.